thenishantraj/FarmFusion-AI/README.md

-# FarmFusion AI - Crop and Fertilizer Recommendation System
+# FarmFusion-AI - Crop and Fertilizer Recommendation System

 ## Project Overview
 FarmFusion AI is a machine learning-based recommendation system that suggests the best crops to grow and the most suitable fertilizers based on soil conditions and environmental factors.
 This project aims to help farmers make data-driven decisions to optimize yield and improve agricultural sustainability.